noble-ops/zero_day/README.md

-this is the first readme file written through git :coffe:
+this is the first readme file written through git :coffee